jrpool/testu/README.md

 To allow testing of pages whose SSL certificates are self-signed or have unrecognized certificate authorities, you can change the value of `REJECT_UNAUTHORIZED` in the `.env` file to `false`.

 Testu must accept job requests from at least one Testaro agent.
 The list of accepted agents is a `+`-delimited string that is the value of `AGENTS` in the `.env` file.

-The job that Testu assigns to an agent is derived from a Testilo script located in the `scripts` directory of the `testu` project.
-The script selected for jobs is the one identified by `SCRIPT` in the `.env` file.